thwerks/GCode-Auto-Arranger/README.md

 * A new file is created with the same name and inside same directory, appended with "new"
 * Use PrusaSlicer GCode viewer to confirm results are satisfactory

+### Additional Part Feature
+* You can specify one addional part to be printed virtically or horizontally by using -h or -v followed by path to gcode file
+* The purpose for that is to fit one more part on the bed that would otherwise not fit had it not been in an opposing orientation

 ## Execution:
 * All you need to do is download NodeJS for Windows or Linux.